kieler/RailBlocks/README.md

 - A Java runtime in PATH, tested with Ubuntu's `openjdk-21-jre` package.

 ### Installation
+1. Clone this repository and cd into it.
-1. Install npm dependencies with `npm install`.
+2. Install npm dependencies with `npm install`.
-2. Start with `npm run start`.
+3. Start with `npm run start`.

 #### Attributions
 Icons and animations created by user jucy_fish (train icon), Freepik (hourglass gif) and distributed by [Flaticon](https://www.flaticon.com).